San Francisco police release photo of alleged subway shooter - NewsBreak

 The man, who hasn't been identified, is thought to be the person who shot a 27-year-old man to death and wounded a 70-year-old man as the train departed the Forest Hill station, police said.

-The San Francisco Medical Examiner on Thursday identified the victim who died as Nesta Bowen.
-The office said it did not know where Bowen lived.

-The person wounded by gunfire was a bystander who was taken to a hospital with an injured knee, said San Francisco Supervisor Myrna Melgar, whose district includes the Forest Hill neighborhood.
+The wounded person was a bystander who was taken to a hospital with an injured knee, said San Francisco Supervisor Myrna Melgar, whose district includes the Forest Hill neighborhood.

-She said witnesses reported three or four shots and a “heated verbal argument” between the suspect and Bowen.
+She said witnesses reported three or four shots and a “heated verbal argument” between the suspect and deceased victim.
 She said the suspect ran out with other passengers when the train stopped.

 Supervisor Rafael Mandelman, who represents the Castro District, said the victim and suspect appeared to know each other.